Transoxiana

-Transoxiana or Transoxania ("Land beyond the Oxus") is the Latin name for a region and civilization located in lower Central Asia roughly corresponding to modern-day eastern Uzbekistan, western Tajikistan, parts of southern Kazakhstan, parts of Turkmenistan and southern Kyrgyzstan.
+Transoxiana or Transoxania (lit.
+'Land beyond the Oxus', now called the Amu Darya) is the Latin name for the region and civilization located in lower Central Asia roughly corresponding to eastern Uzbekistan, western Tajikistan, parts of southern Kazakhstan, parts of Turkmenistan and southern Kyrgyzstan.
+The name was first coined by Alexander the Great in the 4th century BC when Alexander's troops conquered the region.
+The region may have had a similar Greek name in the days of Alexander the Great, but the earlier name is no longer known.
 Geographically, it is the region between the rivers Amu Darya to its south and the Syr Darya to its north.